ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

   <figcaption>With every moment of setting sun, mountains were getting heavenly.</figcaption>
 </figure>

-We rushed to a place to get a best possible view.
-We couldn’t have enough of it.
+We rushed to a place to get a best possible view but couldn’t have enough of it.
-It felt like as if it has been a long time since I had been away from mountains.
+It felt like as if it had been a long since I was away from mountains.
 Shweta also was very happy to be here.
 In her words, this place can make a person breathe a new life in themselves.

 <figure>
   <img src="https://c2.staticflickr.com/2/1903/45293510531_436d597ced_o.jpg" alt="View of Mt.
 Chaukhambha from Lake"/>